angelo234/CS-361-Image-Transformer-Service/README.txt

+This script resizes a jpg/png image to a specified size.

 1. Install Python if not installed.

 2. To start the service (service will keep running and processing images until you Ctrl + C), run the python script with: